 CARE started its operations in Bangladesh (then East Pakistan) in 1949.
 Today, CARE Bangladesh amplifies the voices of the poor and the marginalized in ways that influence public opinion, development practices, and policy at all levels by drawing on grassroots experience and relationships with civil society, government, and the private sector.

 We have made a long-term commitment to specific marginalized and vulnerable groups to achieve a lasting impact on the underlying causes of poverty and social injustice.

 We seek a world of hope, tolerance and social justice, where poverty has been overcome and people live in dignity and security.

-Globally, CARE’s health programs prioritize addressing gender inequity and investing in women’s empowerment in order to achieve sustainable improvements in health, as well as to ensure that women realize their full human rights.
-In order to strengthen and standardize our measurement of women’s empowerment in our programs, CARE has developed a new, multidimensional quantitative survey tool.
+In order to strengthen and standardize our measurement of women’s empowerment in our programs, CARE has developed a new survey tool.

 Empowering women to ensure family planning coverage, quality and equity